Kung. Fu. Master.

 The Karate culture was (and still is) almost like a military organization with its complex set of rules.

 The Kung Fu culture, on the other hand, is quite casual.
 In all the different Kung Fu schools I’ve attended, there’s never been a standard uniform.
 My first Kung Fu teacher taught in jeans.
-Even Grandmaster Wong, who now chooses to wear more traditional Kung Fu suits, was wearing a simple polo shirt and Kung Fu pants when I first met him in 1997.
+Even when my teachers wore traditional Kung Fu suits, none of the students did.

 The difference between the Kung Fu and Karate world was confusing to me at first.
 For years, I thought that Kung Fu needed more discipline.
 More structure.
 More order.